thliebig/openEMS-Project/doc-src/install/clone-build-install.rst

 Python venv
 -------------

-On most systems, openEMS installs Python into the current user's home directory, such as ``~/.local``, while all of its dependencies came from the system's package manager.
+On most systems, openEMS installs its Python binding into the current user's home directory, such as ``~/.local``, while all of its dependencies came from the system's package manager.
 This is the "classical" behavior of openEMS, no user intervention is needed, and this section can be safely skipped.